BY: DANIEL J. DALY, PhD

 The common good emerges in social situations in which each person is given access to the goods he or she needs to live a life befitting a human person.
 Put differently, the common good exists when a society respects and promotes the normative dignity of all of its members.
 The common good differs from utilitarianism insofar as the former emerges when a society promotes the good of its all members.
 In contrast, the latter directs agents to do the action that produces the greatest overall benefit for the individuals affected by the action.
 While utilitarianism permits certain people and groups to be “left out,” the common good does not.

-Pope Francis notes that the preferential "option [for the poor] is in fact, an ethical imperative essential for effectively attaining the common good."11 Gustavo Gutiérrez argues that the preferential option for the poor "implies a universal love that excludes no one, and at the same time a priority for the least ones of history, the oppressed and the insignificant."12 Directive 3 of the ERDs names those groups of people who count as the "oppressed and insignificant."
+Pope Francis notes that the preferential "option [for the poor] is in fact, an ethical imperative essential for effectively attaining the common good."11 Gustavo Gutiérrez argues that the preferential option for the poor “implies a universal love that excludes no one, and at the same time is priority for the least ones of history, the oppressed and the insignificant.”12 Directive 3 of the ERDs names those groups of people who count as the "oppressed and insignificant."

 Catholic health care should distinguish itself by service to and advocacy for those people whose social condition puts them at the margins of our society and makes them particularly vulnerable to discrimination: the poor; the uninsured and the underinsured; children and the unborn; single parents; the elderly; those with incurable diseases and chemical dependencies; racial minorities; immigrants and refugees.